iotaledger/hornet/documentation/docs/post_installation/configuration.md

 ## 11. Receipts

-This part is used in the migration from IOTA 1.0 to IOTA 1.5 (Chrysalis)
+This part was used in the migration from IOTA 1.0 to IOTA 1.5 (Chrysalis)

 | Name                    | Description                 | Type   |
 | :---------------------- | :-------------------------- | :----- |